tfohlmeister/eink-display-server/README.md

         --name eInkServer \
         tfohlmeister/eink-display-server:latest

-You can now load an eInk-optimized version of a random wallpaper at `http://$HOST_IP/wallpaper.bmp`.
+You can then load an eInk-optimized version of a random wallpaper at `http://$HOST_IP:3000/wallpaper.bmp`.

 ### Advanced examples
 This command will mount a local image folder `/path/to/local/images`: